openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Partly
     todo: adapt latest specification changes

-The reference equality compares operands of two reference types except types string, bigint, Object, union types and type parameters.
-See also :ref:`Extended Equality with null or undefined` for extended semantics.
+Reference equality compares operands of two reference types except types ``string``, ``bigint``, ``Object``, union types, and type parameters.
+See :ref:`Extended Equality with null or undefined` for extended semantics.

 A :index:`compile-time error` occurs if:

--  Any operand is not of a reference type.
+-  Any operand is not of a reference type;

 -  There is no implicit conversion (see :ref:`Implicit Conversions`) that can convert the type of either operand to the type of the other.